 But finds the essence only showers,

 Which straight in pity back he pours.

-In the same manner, the sun, shinning in the sky and looking at everything below on the earth, extracts moisture from the earth with its hot rays, just as the alchemist’s heat extracts the essence of a substance.
-Moisture is the essence which the sun draws from the earth, but soon afterwards the sun returns the same moisture to the earth in the form of rain.
+In the same manner, the sun, shining in the sky and looking at everything below on the earth, extracts moisture from the earth with its hot rays, just as the alchemist’s heat extracts the essence of a substance.
+Moisture is the essence which the sun draws from the earth, but soon afterward the sun returns the same moisture to the earth in the form of rain.
 The rain-drops are the tears of pity being shed by the sun.

 Yet happy they whom grief doth bless,

 That weep the more, and see the less ;

 And, to preserve their sight more true,